 Fundamental schools provide the same district standards-based curriculum as every other school in the district set in a highly structured environment.
-Therefore, students are expected to exhibit appropriate achievement and conduct while in these programs.
-A strong emphasis is placed on the requirement that home and school work together to promote successful learning.
+A strong emphasis is placed on the requirement that home and schoolwork together to promote successful learning.

 The fundamental elementary school includes grades K-5, the middle school includes grades 6-8 and the high school includes grades 9-12.
 High school fundamental programs may be school-within-a-school (SWAS) programs.
-A quiet, well-disciplined, and structured learning environment is maintained.
 All rules and policies are strictly enforced.
 Federal law applicable to students with disabilities takes precedence over any rules and policies applicable to a particular school.